How Meridian Works

 - Meridian is open to government policy makers interested in Critical Information Infrastructure Protection (CIIP).

-- Meridian seeks to foster collaboration on CIIP issues of mutual concern amongst governments.
+- Meridian seeks to foster international collaboration on CIIP issues of mutual concern amongst governments.

 - The Meridian annual conference provides a confidential forum for government delegates, to promote open discussion and exchange of ideas without commercial pressures.